benwhicks/oxley_guides/Canvas_guide.md

 The key sub accounts are the academic areas (Curriculum Teams).
 If a staff member is a member of a Curriculum Team they also need to be added as an *Admin* to that Sub-Account, with the role *Department Member*.
 Curriculum Leaders should be added as and *Admin* to that Sub-Account with the role *Admin*.

+Some teachers are also Admins for the global account (Oxley College) with the _Stalker_ role.
+This means that they can view everything in the school but not edit - handy for heads of house and learning support.

 ### Sub-Account Names for SIS import

 When performing a SIS import the following are the SIS ID's for the relevant Sub-Accounts: